apache/datafusion/docs/source/user-guide/sql/scalar_functions.md

 #### Arguments

-- **power**: Base numeric column or literal value to operate on.
+- **power**: Base numeric expression to operate on.
+  Can be a constant, column, or function, and any combination of arithmetic operators.
-- **exponent**: Exponent numeric column or literal value to operate on.
+- **exponent**: Exponent numeric expression to operate on.
+  Can be a constant, column, or function, and any combination of arithmetic operators.

 ### `random`